 Qualifying for the HSNCT

-Finishing in the top 15% of the field at a high school varsity tournament that uses NAQT questions and includes teams from at least three schools.
-A list of upcoming events is available on the NAQT website.
+- Finishing in the top 15% of the field at a high school varsity tournament that uses NAQT questions and is attended by teams from at least three schools.
 This computation “rounds up,” so a tournament with 15 teams results in three (2.25 rounded up) invitations.
 This includes traditional one-day tournaments, leagues, televised tournaments, and all other events that use questions provided by NAQT (regardless of whether they use NAQT’s official format and rules).
-In general, every team tied for a spot in the top 15% receives an invitation, though NAQT reserves the right to break ties reported by the host at its own discretion (and so award fewer berths).
+In general, every team tied for a spot in the top 15% receives an invitation, though NAQT reserves the right to break ties reported by the host at its own discretion (and so award fewer qualifications).
 NAQT also reserves the right to declare individual tournaments as “non-qualifiers” if they have eligibility policies designed to exclude teams or players on the basis of ability.

 NAQT reserves the right to adjust rankings submitted by hosts to better conform to game results.
 In such cases, if the host requests it, we will post both the original ranking and NAQT’s ranking (but qualification to the HSNCT will be based on NAQT’s ranking).

-If a high school tournament divides its field into varsity and junior varsity divisions (or similar divisions based on skill) that don’t compete against each other, then the number that qualify will be equal to 15% of the total field from both divisions, but all teams in an upper division will be ranked above those in a lower division (regardless of record or statistics).
-For instance, if there are 10 varsity and 10 junior varsity teams, then a total of 3 teams will qualify ((10 + 10) × 15% = 3), but they will all come from the varsity division.
+If a tournament divides its field into varsity and junior varsity divisions (or similar divisions based on skill) that don’t compete against each other, then only teams from the varsity division may qualify for the HSNCT, but the number that qualify will be equal to 15% of the total field from both divisions (rounded up).
+For instance, if there are 10 varsity and 10 junior-varsity teams, then a total of 3 teams will qualify ((10 + 10) × 15% = 3), but they will all come from the varsity division.
 Winners of junior varsity divisions are encouraged to apply for wildcards.

 Qualifying Multiple Teams